Lauren Groulx

 FallHanover

-Favorite Class: CLST 6 Classical ArchaeologyThis class, in addition to being a pre-requisite for both my major and my spring study abroad, was super interesting!
-I loved learning about archaeology in a chronological sequence, and I feel so much more prepared for my trip to Greece after completing this class.
+Favorite Class: CLST 6 Classical ArchaeologyThis class, in addition to being a pre-requisite for my major, was super interesting!
+I loved learning about archaeology through hands-on projects and lectures that felt like TED Talks.

 Week 8 was Great!